 These are your own products.
 Products that can be shared/bought online.
 Such as eBooks, courses, printable, paid webinars, and email courses.

-This is the hardest and time consuming as you have to spend additional time in creating, advertising, and selling your own products.
+This is the hardest and most time-consuming as you have to spend additional time creating, advertising, and selling your own products.
 But it is also the first step if you want to create your own brand.

 You can mix & match these strategies to your convenience.
 Start with the leaser one and as the traffic in site grows, go to new strategies that produce more in more build-up sites.

-10. Recognizing market metrics for successful build & execution of your blog on WordPress
+10. Recognizing market metrics for the successful build & execution of your blog on WordPress

 Do you identify what it takes to stand still in the market?
 OR what it takes to retain the market value you have achieved?
 There are so many things to work on, that people don’t know in the beginning.